Winter Haven Nursing Home Abuse Lawyer

 Malnourishment and dehydration

 Nursing homes have a responsibility to keep residents well-fed and hydrated.
-If you find that your elderly relative appears malnourished, such as if they are emaciated, lack energy, experience sudden weight loss, have sunken eyes, or otherwise appear to have not been eating right, it may be a sign of abuse or neglect.
+If you find that your elderly relative appears malnourished, such as if they are emaciated, lack energy, experience sudden weight loss, have sunken eyes, or otherwise appear to have not been eating right, it may be a sign of neglect or even abuse.
 Additionally, look for signs of dehydration: cracked lips, dry skin, croaked voice, etc. Nursing home staff are trained to identify these kinds of conditions and respond accordingly.
 If the resident is left untreated, it may be because the staff is simply negligent and ignoring your loved one, or a malicious staff member may be denying them food and water as a form of punishment.

 Unsanitary conditions and poor hygiene

 Nursing homes are responsible for keeping residents clean and comfortable.
 They must keep the premises well-kept, such as by washing sheets, clothes, and towels, cleaning rooms and bathrooms, emptying trash cans, and otherwise keeping the residents out of filth.
-They are also responsible for ensuring that residents are bathed and clean, that they brush their teeth and are otherwise hygienic.
+They are also responsible for ensuring that residents are bathed and clean, that they brush their teeth, and are otherwise hygienic.
 Look out for unsanitary conditions such as mold, mildew, old garbage, old food, and ensure that your loved one does not appear dirty, unwashed, unkempt, with untrimmed nails or unbrushed teeth.

 Bedsores and other untreated maladies